-e7031: UART: In single wire receive mode UART will attempt to transmit if data is written to UART_D
+e7031: UART: In single wire receive mode UART will attempt to transmit if data is written to UART_D e5704: UART: TC bit in UARTx_S1 register is set before the last character is sent out in ISO7816 T=0 mode

-- Description: If transmit data is loaded into the UART_D register while the UART is configured for single wire receive mode, the UART will attempt to send the data.
-The data will not be driven on the pin, but it will be shifted out of the FIFO and the UART_S1[TDRE] bit will set when the character shifting is complete. - Workaround: Do not queue up characters to transmit while the UART is in receive mode.
+Description: If transmit data is loaded into the UART_D register while the UART is configured for single wire receive mode, the UART will attempt to send the data.
+The data will not be driven on the pin, but it will be shifted out of the FIFO and the UART_S1[TDRE] bit will set when the character shifting is complete.

+Workaround: Do not queue up characters to transmit while the UART is in receive mode.
 Always write UART_C3[TXDIR] = 1 before writing to UART_D in single wire mode.